Table of Contents

 Turmeric also acts as an anti-depressant in a similar fashion to fluoxetine.
 Fluoxetine is a Monoamine Oxidize Inhibitor (MAOI), which allows fluoxetine to selectively inhibit serotonin reuptake or act as an SSRI.
 Inhibiting the reuptake of serotonin means that there is more serotonin in the brain, and an increased amount of serotonin in the brain is thought to improve mood.
 Turmeric is also a MAOI, meaning that it also has the anti-depressant characteristic of fluoxetine by a similar mechanism.
 Except that Turmeric is observed to be much more potent than fluoxetine as an anti-depressant.

 Turmeric as an anti-coagulant shouldn’t be taken by patients who are going to have surgery.
-But Turmeric’s blood thinning property may improve blood flow to the brain, improving cognition.
+But Turmeric’s blood thinning property may improve blood flow to the brain, thereby improving cognition.

 How Useful is Turmeric as an Antidepressant & Cognitive Enhancer?